Lynching of Michael Donald: Convictions

+Henry Hays

 Henry Francis Hays (November 10, 1954 – June 6, 1997) was convicted of capital murder.
 The jury voted in favor of life imprisonment but the judge overruled the jury's verdict and sentenced Hays to death.
 He was incarcerated in the Holman Correctional Facility in Atmore, Alabama, while on death row.

 Hays was executed in "Yellow Mama", Alabama's electric chair, on June 6, 1997.
 Among the witnesses to the execution was Michael Donald's brother.
 The Associated Press reported that Hays was Alabama's first execution since 1913 for a white-on-black crime.
 Hays is the only known KKK member to have been executed in the 20th century for the murder of an African American.

+Hays publicly maintained his innocence.
+But at his funeral, Reverend Bob Smith, president of the Mobile chapter of the NAACP, said that Hays had privately made a tearful 40-minute confession to Donald's murder to him two days before his execution.
+According to later reporting, Hays renounced his racist views after befriending several black death row inmates in prison.

+James Knowles

 James Llewellyn "Tiger" Knowles was indicted by a federal grand jury in 1985 for violating the civil rights of Michael Donald, and pleaded guilty to civil rights violations in the United States District Court for the Southern District of Alabama.
 By the end of the trial, he was 21 years old.
-U.S. District Court Judge W. Brevard Hand sentenced him to life in prison.
-Knowles avoided the death penalty by testifying against Hays, Cox, and other Klansmen at the trial.
-He had earlier testified that the slaying was done "to show Klan strength in Alabama."
-Knowles served 25 years in prison before being paroled in the mid-2000s.
+U.S. District Court Judge William Brevard Hand sentenced him to life in prison.

+Knowles avoided a death sentence by testifying against Hays, Cox, and other Klansmen at the trial.
+He'd earlier testified that the slaying was done "to show Klan strength in Alabama."
+Knowles served 25 years in prison before being paroled in 2006.

+In 2008, Knowles, who now had a job and was in the Federal Witness Protection Program, hadn't changed his name.
+He had black friends, but was reluctant to tell them about his past.

+Benjamin Cox

-Benjamin Franklin Cox Jr., a truck driver from Mobile who provided the rope, was initially discharged by a trial judge in 1984, citing Alabama's 3-year statute of limitations for criminal conspiracy, but an Alabama grand jury reindicted Cox for murder in 1987.
-Initially resulting in a mistrial in 1988, a second trial held on May 18, 1989 led to Cox's conviction for being an accomplice in Donald's killing.
+Benjamin Franklin Cox Jr., a truck driver from Mobile who provided the rope and a pistol, was initially discharged by a trial judge in 1984, citing Alabama's 3-year statute of limitations for criminal conspiracy.
+However, an Alabama grand jury reindicted Cox for murder in 1987.
+Initially resulting in a mistrial in 1988, a second trial held on May 18, 1989, led to Cox's conviction for being an accomplice in Donald's killing.
 Mobile County Circuit Court judge Michael Zoghby sentenced the then 28-year-old Cox to life in prison.
 He was paroled in 2000.